KangJunXin0528/Linearised-Tung/README.md

 A graphical calculator application built in C++ that calculates linear regression lines (y = m*x + b) using the method of least squares and plots data points on a scatter graph.

+## How To Install

+If you don't care about the source codes,

+1. find "Releases" at the repository (normally at the right) and click it.

+2. Find "Assets", click "calculator-release.zip"

+3. Once your file finish downloading, find the location you saved it and extract it to your desired location

+4. Go into the folder you extracted, double click "calculator.exe" to open it

+5. It might trigger your Windows Protector; click "Run Anyways" because there is no virus (trust me bro)

+6. Then you would open my program successfully

+But if you want to see the source code, and run it in the hard way, then clone my repository, and follow these steps:

 ## Prerequisites

 To build and run this project locally, you will need to download and include the following dependencies in your project directory: